sourcerer-io/rdfs/README.md

 There are several known bugs in this release:

-* Adding more than 1 client node will produce unpredictable results
+* Adding more than 2 nodes may produce unpredictable results
 * Compression for transfer was disabled due to Zlib issues
 * If database is out of sync with filesystem, unpredictable results will occur